gritzko/swarm/doc/fork.md

 By convention, local component roles are lowercase, like `host` or `level`.
 In some case, components need to use their own clocks (like a host connected by the network).
 Then, they get an uppercase role, their own replica id and clocks.

+## Resync

+Swarm's unifying abstraction is a replica tree.
+Namely, a replica may re-sync to an arbitrary other replica.
+A tree is a fragile topology and permanent removal of a replica may disconnect a subtree from the root.
+In any configuration, the measure of last resort is replica resync.
+Resync performance is suboptimal and the correctness is guaranteed for *idempotent* types only.
+So, there are better techniques to compensate for replica removal, e.g. hot-spare slaves.
+Resync also allows for shortcut syncing between different branches of a tree, in case such a necessity arises.

+The most correct way to resync is to merge the full log from the beginning of times.
+Unfortunately, that may be impractical.
+Swarm is based on an assumption that a change log is *potentially infinite*.
+Similarly, Swarm avoids using full version vectors, as their size is potentially infinite too.

+Resync is made by a hack: if all object states are made linearly ordered.
+Given two states and two log tails, a replica may apply the merged log to the younger state thus producing the resulting state.
+(Again, an important requirement is that data types must be idempotent.)

+That requires a distinction between *local snapshots* (made by any replica for its own use) and *descending states* that only get produced by their root replica.
+If the root replica is temporarily unable to generate states, then op logs grow, which may be a performance issue, but the system stays functional.